FruitPnchSamuraiG/Interventions-Report/README.md

 - For Vercel/Netlify: Use environment variables or a secrets manager to provide the service account credentials (do not commit the JSON file).
 - Make sure to set up the credentials file or environment variables in your deployment environment.

-## Security
-- The Google service account JSON is ignored by git via `.gitignore`.
-- Never share or commit your private key.

 ## Customization
 - To change the required fields or validation, edit `components/InterventionCSVManager.tsx`.
 - To change the Google Sheet, update `SHEET_ID` and `SHEET_NAME` in the API route.

-## Troubleshooting
-- **Submission stuck on 'Submitting...':** Check the API route and Google credentials.
-- **No data in Google Sheet:** Make sure the service account has access to the sheet.
-- **TypeScript errors:** Run `npm run lint` or check your editor for details.

 ## License
 MIT